 Perforate longer intervals on wireline with fewer runs

 Perforating multiple or long-length intervals in one run using wireline reduces your rig time and completion costs.
-Our Model-J™ Gun Brake (J-GB™) runs longer intervals and heavier guns in a single trip in which multiple runs previously were required.
-The J-GB removes gun shock to wireline rope sockets by anchoring securely before perforating and laying off weight on the cable.
+Our Model-J™ Gun Brake (J-GB™) mechanically activated positioning tool runs longer intervals and heavier guns in a single trip in which multiple runs previously were required.
+The J-GB tool removes gun shock to wireline rope sockets by anchoring securely before perforating and laying off weight on the cable.
 This technology reduces deepwater completion costs.